-The successful applicant will join an experienced, successful and supportive department and will be passionate about teaching Physics across our age and ability range.
-They will be equally enthusiastic about teaching General Science in Year 7 as about teaching A level Physics in Years 12 and 13.
-Although the precise balance of teaching for the successful candidate will depend upon his/her interests and experience it is sure to involve teaching throughout the age range with some work at IGCSE level and above.
-We expect to appoint a teacher who combines a strong intellectual interest in Science generally, and in Physics in particular, with an informed approach evidence classroom teaching.
+The successful applicant will join an experienced, successful and supportive department and will be equally enthusiastic about teaching General Science in Year 7 as about teaching A level Chemistry in Years 12 and 13.
+Although the precise balance of teaching for the successful candidate will depend upon their interests and experience it is sure to involve teaching throughout each year group.
+We expect to appoint a teacher who combines a strong intellectual interest in Science generally, and in Chemistry in particular, with an imaginative and flexible approach to classroom teaching.
+The successful candidate will be personally committed to developing a true appreciation of scientific method (with an emphasis upon practical investigation) in their pupils, as well as in preparing them for success in public examinations.

-This is an outstanding opportunity to teach Physics in a congenial and stimulating setting.
-It should, therefore, be attractive to an ECT (UCS offers full statutory induction) or to a serving teacher seeking wider experience.
-We welcome equally applications from teachers in the maintained sector and the independent sector, as well as from those without a formal teaching qualification.
+This is an outstanding opportunity to teach Chemistry to a high level in a congenial and stimulating setting.
+It should be attractive to both an ECT (UCS offers full statutory induction) or to a serving teacher seeking wider experience.

-A willingness to contribute to the cocurricular life of the school will be an additional and important recommendation.
+A willingness to contribute to the extra-curricular life of the school is important.
 We expect all of our teachers to be Form Tutors.